All Feelings Welcome

 That story all happened to me.
 I did break down in the grocery store and I did feel like an utter failure.
 I felt broken and my heart hurt so much.
 I began acting like a crazy ex-girlfriend and I put every ounce of effort into proving otherwise.
 But I was so broken.
 I saw a broken body and I felt a broken heart.
 And don’t even get me started on the guilt.
-That guilt was like a vise and it tightened each time I acknowledged the sadness, as if it could muscle it’s way to making it go away.
+That guilt was like a vise and it tightened each time I acknowledged the sadness as if it could muscle its way to making it go away.
 It was my Joe Pesci in Casino.
 It was gangster and ruthless.
-It would cut off my fingers, pull out my teeth, take a sledgehammer to my feet (I may or may not have a thing for gangster movies).
-My guilt would do anything to make me talk, to admit I was happy, to deny any knowledge of sadness, depression, anger or helplessness.
+It would cut off my fingers, pull out my teeth, and take a sledgehammer to my feet.
+My guilt would do anything to make me talk, to admit I was happy, to deny any knowledge of sadness, depression, anger, or helplessness.
 My Guilt Gangster wouldn’t stop until I believed it.

 On my way out the door, my new therapist looked at me with that same teethy grin and told me how excited she was to dive into my process.
 She gave me a huge hug and kissed my cheek.
 I guess I won’t have to shop around after all.